oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     fit the entire width you can drag the right edge of the lower window towards the right till all customer values are visible on one page.
 If you don't see the lower window then zoom out on the browser with CTRL -.

+    >**Note:** Since the chart is big, you can expand the chart area by collapsing the left side Data Studio menu and the hierarchy browser window.

     ![screenshot of sales analysis by movie genre and customer value](images/image74_sales_genre_custvalue.png)